juanlopes/sparrow/README.md

 # sparrow 🪶

-> sparrows are master weavers, crafting nests with intricate patterns...
+> Sparrows are master weavers, crafting nests with intricate patterns.
+They utilize geometry and symmetry to ensure structural integrity and stability.
+By incorporating precise angles, lengths, and weaving patterns, these birds achieve a balance between strength and efficiency.
 [(read more)](https://www.mathnasium.com/math-centers/happyvalley/news/mathematical-marvels-bird-nest-construction-hv#)

 ### The state-of-the-art nesting heuristic for 2D irregular strip packing